 2. Get Tax Credit Savings

-When getting a solar energy system, you’re eligible for a 26% federal tax credit.
-This will drag your home power plant’s price down even more.
+When getting a solar energy system, you’re eligible for a 10% Residential Solar Energy Tax Credit .
 This means you’ll get more savings on the money you use to charge your electric vehicle.
-Depending on your state and local policies, there may also be additional incentives.
+SunState Solar can help you leverage this tax credit to make your switch to solar as simple as possible.

 3. Solar Chargers Can Charge During the Cheapest Time

 Some chargers will allow you to schedule vehicle charging using their companion apps.
-That means you have the means of charging your vehicles later at night.
+That means you have the means of charging your vehicles later at night through the use of a solar battery storage system.
 The rates during those times are more valuable since you have more surplus of credited solar energy during the day.

 4. Faster Charging